 “Fortunately, Behemoth was conceived and written as two contrasting halves from the outset…If you’re the kind of reader who gets off on cliffhangers, this may work just fine for you.
 If not, you have been warned: you’ll have to read Volume Two to see how it ends.”

-So there you go, a cap of about 110K seems to be the ‘industry hard cover standard’ if you’re interested in numbers.
+So there you go, a cap of about 110K could be the ‘industry hard cover standard’ if you’re interested in numbers.
+But there are certainly longer books than that in the Fantasy genre (see Brandon Sanderson).

 Third piece of evidence: Cory Doctorow’s first book was just over 50,000.